HammisLab/discord-bot-artisan/README.md

 3. **Last_Update**: This column is automatically updated by the bot when a member's data is modified or added.
 4. **Consistent Sheet Name**: The name of the sheet (tab) within the Google Sheets file must match the `SHEET_NAME` environment variable in the `.env` file.
 5. **Permissions**: Ensure the bot's Google service account has the necessary permissions to access and modify the spreadsheet.

+## Index-drop.js

+This version is a dropdown option for the fixed artisan professions and level of qualificacion for the MMORPG Ashes of Creation, which was the focus of this bot